jayanthkoushik/shiny-pyseed/README.md

    component of the project path will be used; for example if the project path is `foo/bar/spam-ham`, then the default main package name will be `spam_ham`.
-6. `--mit`/`--no-mit`: Whether to add the MIT license to the project.
+6. `--no-mit`: Do not include the MIT license.
-   True by default.
 7. `--authors <AUTHORS>`: Project authors.
 The project authors must be specified as a comma separated list of names and emails in the form `name <email>`.
 For example `Author One <aone@example.org>, Author